 This bill introduces a new section to chapter 26.1-36 of the North Dakota Century Code, focusing on out-of-pocket expenses for prescription drugs.
 It defines key terms such as "cost-sharing," "enrollee," "health benefit plan," and "prescription drug."
 The bill mandates that health benefit plans must include any amounts paid by the enrollee or on their behalf when calculating out-of-pocket maximums or cost-sharing requirements for prescription drugs.
-Additionally, it stipulates that plans cannot vary these amounts based on the availability of cost-sharing assistance programs.
-If compliance with this section would jeopardize the eligibility of a high-deductible health plan for health savings accounts, the requirements will not apply until the enrollee meets the minimum deductible.
+Additionally, it stipulates that these plans cannot vary their out-of-pocket maximums or cost-sharing based on the availability of cost-sharing assistance programs.
+There is also a provision that exempts certain high-deductible health plans from these requirements until the enrollee meets the minimum deductible as defined by federal law.

 Adopted by the House Industry, Business and Labor Committee: 26.1-36.6-03